ken-ebert/indy-hipe/text/XXXX-rich-schema-w3c-presentations/README.md

 ### Interoperability
-Compliance with the Verifiable Credentials Data Model 1.0 introduces the possibility of interoperability with other credential presentations that also comply with the standard.
+Compliance with the Verifiable Credentials Data Model 1.0 introduces the possibility of interoperability with other credential presentations that also comply with the standard that use similar proof mechanisms.
 The verifiable credential data model specification is limited to defining the data structure of verifiable credentials and presentations.
 This includes defining extension points, such as "proof."

 ## Tutorial